mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 ## Like Python virtualenv or Node.js `package.json`, but for everything

 Many modern programming languages have tools for creating an isolated development environment on a per-project basis.
 Python has virtualenv and Node.js has `package.json`.
-But those tools are limited in that they only control.
+But those tools are limited in that they only control dependencies within that ecosystem.

-The limitation of Python's virtualenv or Node.js's has `package.json` is that most of the packages available are specific to that ecosystem.
 If you wanted to specify that your Python project depends on a specific version of `gcc`, you couldn't do that with virtualenv because there's no pip package for fine-grained gcc versions.

 ## Creating a simple Nix development environment